 What are the potential health benefits of consuming guarana?

-Paullinia cupana is a plant that has been used for centuries in traditional medicine to treat a variety of ailments.
-It is known to contain caffeine and other similar chemicals that can stimulate the central nervous system.
-Some studies suggest that guarana may have antioxidant effects, improve cognitive function, and even have anticancer properties.
-However, further research is necessary to quantify the exact health benefits of guarana.
+People have used Paullinia cupana for centuries in traditional medicine to treat a variety of ailments.
+The plant contains caffeine and other similar chemicals that stimulate the central nervous system.
+Studies suggest that guarana provides antioxidant effects, improves cognitive function, and may even offer anticancer properties.
+Researchers still need to quantify the exact health benefits of guarana.

 How does guarana compare to caffeine in terms of effects and composition?